ashishnagpal2498/My-SQL-Lite/ReadMe.md

 ### Status achieved ?

 I was successfully able to achieve all the requirements of the assignment and secured ``100%``.
 Moreover, I created database level operations - `Select Database` and `Show Tables` as well as implemented the code such that it can be extended for future scope.
+I have also written java docs for all the files to increase code readability.

 ### How did I start ?